 Looking For The Best Hamilton Waterfalls?
 Us, Too – Here’s Our Experience!

-Even without Conde Nast writing about it – there was no question that this urban area with over 100 waterfalls and a dense network of hiking trails was one of Ontario’s most unique places to discover!
-We can thank the Niagara Escarpment for this.
+Did you know that Hamilton, Ontario is considered the “waterfall capital of the world”?
+Yeah, seriously.
+Even without Conde Nast writing about it, urban area with over 100 waterfalls and a network of hiking trails is one of Ontario’s most unique places to discover!

-You might want to explore the waterfalls on a weekend trip.
-However, we realized that we would basically have to make up our own Hamilton Falls itinerary.
+However, we soon realized that we would basically have to make up our own Hamilton Falls itinerary.
 So we researched the area, tied our hiking shoes, hopped in the car, and off we went.
+This guide is our exact experience exploring the area.

-We also include need-to-know tips for other things to see like Conservation Areas as well as parking fees, locations, and more!
+We also include need-to-know tips for other things to see like Conservation Areas as well as parking fees, locations, visitor tips, and more!

 Devil’s Punchbowl